 When we reached the Toy Expo, my friend Yves told me:

-Hey I think it’s one of the creator of COARSE!
+Hey, I think it’s one of the creators of COARSE!
 How about saying Hello! to them?

 We simply came closer and say: Hello! 😛

 Marc: Hey Hi!

 I suddenly realized Marc was super tall (I am 1.80), it was kind of intimidating but he has a friendly aura of sympathy.
 So it was easy going from the start.
 Let me share with you our discussion.